You’ve Got a Great Story to Tell

 - strong organizational skills to write your book from start to finish

 - the ability to work closely – and effectively – with you

 - the ability to put ego aside while working on your project

-My job is to help you become the best author possible.
+I will put those skills to work for you, helping you become the best author possible.